andmar8/Panopto-PHP-Client/README.md

 Using the code
 --------------

-Copy this code into your PHP working directory and include a client for the version and endpoint you want to talk to (under /includes/impl/4.X/client/), then create an AuthenticationInfo object and populate with  user/pass details and then create a mew instance of the endpoint you want to talk to passing the server url and auth details....
+Copy this code into your PHP working directory and include a client for the version and endpoint you want to talk to (under /includes/impl/4.X/client/), then create an AuthenticationInfo object and populate with  user/pass details, finally create a new instance of the endpoint you want to talk to passing the server url and auth details....

 <pre>